Grounds for Divorce

 There are 5 reasons that can be used (known as facts in law but generally referred to as the grounds for divorce)

 which demonstrate that the marriage has irretrievably broken down.
-When applying for a divorce you will be required to provide good reasons for wanting to end the marriage.
-You can give one of the following:
+You can give one of the following reasons:

 This involves showing that your husband or wife has behaved in such a way that you can no longer live with them.
 If you are using this ground for divorce you will be required to note in the divorce petition examples of their behaviour.